pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

      //cleanup

-In above example test class 'vnfClassName' is derived from base.BaseApmecTest.
+In above example test class 'meaClassName' is derived from base.BaseApmecTest.
 Testcases typically has sections to setup, test, validate results and finally cleanup.

-Input yaml files: These are input files used in testcases for operations like create mead or create vnf.
+Input yaml files: These are input files used in testcases for operations like create mead or create mea.
 The location of files is apmec/tests/etc/samples/.

 requirements.txt and test-requirements.txt : The file requirements.txt and
 test-requirements.txt lists all the packages needed for functional test.